quickfix-j/quickfixj/quickfixj-messages/readme.md

 A custom build can provide custom artefacts for the required Fields, Component and Message.
 The QuickFIX/J project can supply  ```quickfixj-core``` and tools.

-**Custom builds must provide all the Fields, Components and Messages and exclude those few Fields provided by ```quickfixj-base```.**  This avoids ambiguity, conflicts (*package name space collisions*) and jvm class verification exceptions.
+**Custom builds must provide all the Fields, Components and Messages excluding those few Fields provided by ```quickfixj-base```.**  This avoids ambiguity, conflicts (*package name space collisions*) and jvm class verification exceptions.
 At run time the Components and Messages must use the Fields against which they have been compiled.
 Message artefacts from the QuickFIX/J project cannot be mixed with custom distributions but ```quickfixj-core```, ```quickfixj-base``` and tools can be used by dependent applications and builds.

-One way to implement a custom build this is to copy this maven module with its directory structure into an independent build.
+One way to implement a custom build this is to start by copying this maven module with its directory structure into an independent build.
 If doing so:
 * The Maven ```groupId```s should be changed (it's not neccessary nor desirable to use ```org.quickfixj``` for custom distributions).
 The ```version```s and ```artefactId```s may likewise be changed.
-Artefacts can be published to public maven repositories as long as the QuickFIX/J ```groupId``` is not used.
+Artefacts can then be published to public maven repositories as long as the QuickFIX/J ```groupId``` is not used.
 * Ensure the QuickFIX Software Licence is included in the distribution.
 It can be found in the root of this project.
 * Modules and directories for FIX Protcol versions that are not required can be removed.
 The ```quickfixj-messages-all``` contains the code generation.
 If removing unused FIX protocol versions then this module will need to be edited to omit these versions.
 * FIX versions **FIX4.0 to FIX5.0sp2 and for FIXT1.1**
   * Edit the QuickFIX dictionary for the FIX protocol version that you are customising.
 The dictionary is found in ```/src/main/resources``` directory of the module corresponding to the FIX protocol version.
 * FIX Latest:
   * The [```quickfixj-orchestration```](../quickfixj-orchestration/readme.md) module publishes a FIX Latest orchestration that is QuickFIX/J compatible.
 This can be a starting point for customisation.
 Please note that this is a complete representation of the FIX Latest specification and results in a very large distribution.The purpose of [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/) is to provide a machine-readable Rules of Engagement so sustomisation is expected.
 See [```quickfixj-orchestration```](../quickfixj-orchestration/readme.md) for references to [FIX Trading Community](https://www.fixtrading.org/) tools.
-  * The custom orchestation should replace the ```org.quickfixj:quickfixj-orchestration``` dependency for this module
+  * The custom orchestation should be used as the ```org.quickfixj:quickfixj-orchestration``` dependency for this module
-  * The ```quickfixj-messages-all``` includes a ```codeql``` profile.
+  * The ```quickfixj-messages-all``` includes a ```minimal-fix-latest``` profile.
 The purpose of this is to minimise the FIX Latest packages in this profile.
 The minimal packages will include only those Fields, Componenents and Messages on which tests in the ```quickfixj-core``` module depend.
-This is done to reduce memory requirements so codeql can be run without OOM exceptions.
-This profile provides an example of customising an orchestration using xslt but is not required in a custom build and can be removed.
+This is done to reduce memory requirements so build steps can be run without OOM exceptions.
+This profile can serve as an example of customising an orchestration using xslt but is not required in a custom build and can be removed.
 A custom orchestration should be much smaller than the full FIX Latest orchestration.
 * The modules can be refactored to meet your requirements.
 For example if only one FIX version is required the current structure can be simplified.